 “Every Jew should be able to return to their home and learn about the history and sacrifices that were made to carry our traditions from thousands of years ago to this day,” he wrote.

-For nearly two decades, Birthright Israel Foundation has helped send 750,000 Jewish young adults from 68 countries to Israel.
+For over two decades, Birthright Israel Foundation has helped send 750,000 Jewish young adults from 68 countries to Israel.
 The trip is indeed priceless, as Samoohi said, but it’s not organized without cost.
 It takes millions of dollars in donations annually to make Birthright Israel a reality.

 The Cost of This Priceless Trip